entando/entando-docs/vuepress/docs/next/docs/concepts/README.md

 #### Entando app

-An Entando app is composed of three parts:
+An Entando application is composed of three parts:

-1.  **App Builder**: the replacement for the Admin Console and entry point to customize and build an Entando application, as well as providing a method to interact with the Entando Component Repository.
+1.  **Entando App Builder**: the user interface to customize and build an Entando application, as well as interact with the Entando Component Repository.

-2.  **Entando core**: the backend APIs providing access to Entando services.
+2.  **Entando App Engine**: the backend APIs providing access to Entando services.

-3.  **Entando component manager**: the service providing the Entando Component Repository functionality, e.g. listing the available bundles, install/uninstall a bundle, etc. Check the [dedicated section](#ecm-section) for more details
+3.  **Entando Component Manager**: the service providing the Entando Component Repository functionality, e.g. listing the available bundles, install/uninstall a bundle, etc. Check the [dedicated section](#ecm-section) for more details.

 The interaction between these three components (and the rest of the Entando cluster) use the authorization/authentication features provided